 Sculpture.
 Constructed in 1931, the building was the home of the

 John L. Grove Hall

-Grove Hall, opened in 1997, is the newest building on campus.
-It is the home of the John L. Grove College of Business and the departments of Political Science and Sociology/Anthropology.
-The facility includes regular classrooms, computer labs, classrooms equipped with special technology, and a forum for larger programs.
-Media Services is located on the lower level.
+Grove Hall, opened in 1997, is the home of the John L. Grove College of Business and the departments of Political Science and Sociology/Anthropology.
+The facility includes regular classrooms, computer labs, classrooms equipped with electronic and computer technology, and a 140-seat forum for larger programs.
+Media Services, the TV studio, and distance education room are located on the lower level.

 Mathematics & Computing Technology Center

-One of the newest buildings on campus, MCT opened in 1996.
-It houses the Information and Computing Technologies Center and the academic department of Mathematics and Computer Science.
+The MCT opened in 1996 and houses the Information and Computing Technologies Center and the departments of Mathematics and Computer Science/Engineering.
 Facilities include classrooms, computer labs, and offices.

 Completed in 1951, Memorial Auditorium has a large proscenium stage and seating for 800.
 Other facilities include a scene shop, a rehearsal hall and classroom, and music studios.
 The Music Department office is also housed here.

-Shippen is a classroom building that opened in 1963.
-It is currently home to the College of Education and Human Services.
+Shippen is home to the College of Education and Human Services.
 The building contains classrooms and a large lecture room.
-Shippen was renovated during the 1999/2000 academic year.
+First opened in 1963, Shippen was renovated in 2000 and adjoins the Grace B. Luhrs University Elementary School.
 Shippen Hall is located on Franklin Drive, with entrances on Franklin and from a parking lot that separates it from Memorial Auditorium.

 Currently housing classrooms, Stewart was built in 1893 and was used for many years as a gymnasium.
 It was renovated in 1949 as a student activity center with game rooms and a dance floor.
 In 1973 it was converted for class use.

 Wright Hall was completed in 1960.
-It houses the Counseling Center, ROTC, Academic Success Program, and the Communications/Journalism department.
+It houses the Disability Studies program, ROTC, and Academic Success Program.